yhs0602/Android-Disassembler/README.md

 # Usuage
 1. Choose a file to analyze.
 ![image](images/Screenshot_20181222-213649.png)
+ - To change chooser, go to settings and change.
 1. Go to details tab.
 1. Press `Show details` button to see details.
 (ELF)